Photo Lesson

 Many of the vanishing point photos on Flickr use wide angle lenses but not all.
 Enjoy some of these shots and then try your own!

-CC: license, http://www.flickr.com/photos/docman/43269391/
+CC: license, https://www.flickr.com/photos/docman/43269391/

-CC: license, http://www.flickr.com/photos/grantmac/3079277241/
+CC: license, https://www.flickr.com/photos/grantmac/3079277241/

 The photos above are from Docman's and Giant McDonald's photo streams.